Black History Month

 Lassiter and Norris were elected as the Town’s first African American commissioners during the 1970s.
 Norris became the first African American mayor of Holly Springs when he resigned as commissioner in 1980 to fill the vacated mayoral seat.
-Lassiter is pictured, left, with Cora Mae Lassiter, who was appointed to the town council in 1981 to fill a vacated seat.
+Pictured, above left, are William Bernice and Cora Mae (Norris) Lassiter, who was appointed to the town council in 1981 to fill a vacated seat.
 Pictured, below left, is James Norris (second from the left in the image).

 Parrish “Ham” Womble